Frequently Asked Questions (FAQs)

 How do I create a motion?

-To begin, click Motions in the left hand navigation pane.
-From there, select New Motion in the upper right corner.
+Click Motions in the left-hand navigation pane, then select New Motion in the upper right corner.
 When creating a new motion you will be prompted to input the following information:

 What is a segment?